Annotations for “A Night at the Lawyers” 8 pages in Cinema Purgatorio #6

 - “Helped Sinatra during his Cal-Neva mob-connection hearings” refers to the Cal Neva Lodge & Casino, jointly owned by Frank Sinatra, Dean Martin, and Chicago mobster Sam Giancana.
 After unfavorable publicity following FBI investigations, Sinatra decided to leave the business; the Cal Neva was leased to Jack L. Warner.

-- Jacko “was Bugsy Siegel‘s chief lieutenant” refers to how Jewish mobster Siegel was known to associate with Jack Warner.
+- Jacko “was pals with Bugsy Siegel‘s chief lieutenant” refers to how Jewish mobster Siegel was known to associate with Jack Warner.
+Siegel’s “chief lieutenant” was Mickey Cohen, not Allen Smiley.
+Warner is not known to have associated directly with Cohen or Smiley, though he certainly may have.

 - This panel depicts a host of Warner Brothers entertainers from the last few years of Jack Warner’s life: (left to right)